-In Nevada, a parent is entitled to child support if the child lives with that parent at least 60% of the time.1 A parent is also entitled to child support if the parents share child custody in Nevada and the other parent makes more money.
+In Nevada, a parent is entitled to child support if the child lives with that parent more than 60% of the time.1 A parent is also entitled to child support if the parents share child custody in Nevada and the other parent makes more money.

-But child support can be more or less depending on:
+But the amount of child support can be more or less depending on:

 - The parents’ relative income and ability to pay, and